 Reserves must be returned to the circulation desk, to a staff member.
 DO NOT place reserve materials in the book drop.

 The fines for reserve items are $1.00 per hour per item, and accrue rapidly.
 Be sure to return your items on time, to a staff member at the circulation desk, to avoid accidental fines and ensure availability to other students.

 PLEASE NOTE: Laptops have separate policies and fines.
 To see additional information regarding policies and fines for these items, follow the link below:

 Please return all Reserve Items directly to the Circulation Desk.
 DO NOT place them in the book drop.

 This enables library staff to make sure that Reserve Items are accessible to the next user as soon as possible.

 The reserve system is used to keep materials at the circulation desk for a specific class.
 This ensures that materials will be equally available to students in the class and not checked-out of the library by other patrons for prolonged periods of time.

 To see what materials are already on reserve for courses, browse the course reserves list.

 Any Earlham student, faculty or staff member may place materials on reserve.
 To place library materials on reserve, fill out the Library Reserves Form online.
-If materials need to be available for the first day of classes, requests must be submitted by August 1st for Fall 1 and September 27th for Fall 2.
-This gives library staff time to deal with the high volume of reserve requests at the start of the semester.
+If materials need to be available for the first day of classes, requests must be submitted by August 15th for Fall and January 15th for Spring.
+This gives library staff time to place orders, if needed, and deal with the high volume of reserve requests at the start of the semester.
 Requests received after these dates will be processed as soon as possible, in the order in which they arrive.
 If requested items need to be ordered, this will further delay their placement on reserve.